I saw an amazing movie last week. I had the honour of being at a screening of 58: The Film.

 By visiting the 58: The Film website you can find out how you can be part of a movement to see poverty end in our generation.
 It’s very easy to run your own screening of the movie which will help mobilise and equip people to do something about the injustices our world is facing.

 Today on my Morning Cafe radio program I spoke to Matt Darvas of Compassion Australia about the film and the impact it can have as we play our part in bringing justice to more people around the world.
-You can hear our discussion by clicking the play button on the audio player below.

 Is not this the kind of fasting I have chosen: